 President Donald Trump lost the 2020 election.

-To most that sentence states a fact.
-To many others, that sentence is making an ideological argument.
+To most, that sentence states a fact.
+To many others, that sentence is just an ideological argument revealing someone’s epistemological preferences.
 And that’s the state of American civic life so far in 2021.

 The Art of the Steal

 Trump is a fascinating character.
 Before getting to denouncing him, I want to offer how I understand him.
 Please skip ahead if you are tired of all things Trump–I understand, I am too.
 The biggest problem with the Trump era is everyone is suddenly engaged in ideological debates.
 That isn’t how life should be.
 I’d prefer if there wasn’t a gigantic warfare/welfare state to generates “the politic” and live in a world as apolitical as possible.
 The fact national politics is in our faces 24/7 has a lot to do the man of the moment, President Donald J. Trump.